 The Materials Used

 Some spiral staircases are made of wood, while others are made of steel or granite so before you start hunting for staircases, you should make up your mind first which type of materials you want on your stairs.
-For instance, wooden staircases go well with country style homes while metal staircases look good on ultra modern surroundings.
+For instance, wooden staircases go well with country-style homes while metal staircases look good on ultra-modern surroundings.

 If you decide to have wooden stairs, you need to choose what type of wood you want.
-Some of the most popular choices of wooden stairs available in the market today are White Oak, Walnut, Mahogany, Beech and others.
+Some of the most popular choices of wooden stairs available in the market today are White Oak, Walnut, Mahogany, Beech, and others.
 If you want to have that antique look, you might want to consider getting a Mahogany or a Maple wooden staircase.
 Most wooden staircases that are made of hardwood are very durable so even if they have been used for a number of years, most of them remain sturdy and in good condition.

-On the other hand, if you prefer to have wrought iron instead of wooden spiral staircase, you should go for decorative wrought iron styles.
-Wrought iron staircases with French country and Mediterranean designs are some of the most popular in the country today.
+On the other hand, if you prefer to have wrought iron instead of the wooden spiral staircase, you should go for decorative wrought iron styles.
+Wrought-iron staircases with French country and Mediterranean designs are some of the most popular in the country today.
 These designs seldom go out of fashion so even if the used staircase is several years old, they can still fit into most modern home designs.

 When buying spiral staircases, pay close attention to the design of the balusters.
 These vertical posts support the upper hand railing of your stairs and they are some of the very noticeable features of your staircase.
 If you get the wrong balusters, you could end up with a staircase that sticks out like a sore thumb inside your home.